brettjrea/Windows_WSL_Debian_SSH_Git/README.md

 ### Windows-WSL-Debian-SSH-Git
-Generate SSH keys in Ubuntu on WSL.
+Generate SSH keys in Debian on WSL.

 #### Make SSH key in Debian on WSL.